 However, such a filter may not be effective against all kinds of pathogens.
 Still, it may take a few days for you to fall sick.
 In the meantime, it’s important to stay alive by staying hydrated and eating right.
 Having a survival fishing rod is a great way to find food in the wild.

 Keep in mind using natural materials like sand and charcoal can clear the impurities from water but won’t make it fully safe for drinking.
 For that, a filter cartridge made from a combination of materials like ceramic and silver is necessary.
-The ceramic filters out the heavier impurities and the silver eliminates the harmful microbes.
+The ceramic filters out the heavier impurities and the silver eliminates the harmful microbes like bacteria and protozoa.

 Purification tablet or drops

 Chemical treatment is one of the simplest but most effective methods for emergency water purification.
 Let’s say you don’t know any other ways about how to filter water.
 Then these are the best choices for your bug-out bag.